 Waverton Village Hall is primarily for the benefit of the local community, and priority will go to local organisations and events to benefit all members of the local community.
-Tarporley Health Centre have a GP surgery at Waverton Village Hall, operating 5 sessions a week, and various nurse clinics take place, aswell there is a pharmacy for Health Centre users.
+Tarporley Health Centre have a GP surgery at Waverton Village Hall, operating 5 sessions a week, and various nurse clinics take place, as well there is a pharmacy for the Health Centre users.

 The SIDE ROOM is a long room with windows and access from the foyer and the side exit.
 The room has a foldaway partition and can be divided into 2 connected smaller rooms.

-The YOUTH HALL runs alongside the main hall divided by sliding doors, it has velux windows.
-Access can be through the rear doors or via the main hall, it has a small kitchen area and a male and female toilet.
+The COMMUNITY HALL runs alongside the main hall divided by sliding doors, it has velux windows.
+Access can be through the rear doors or via the main hall, it has a small kitchen area and 2 gender neutral toilet.

 Both rooms can be set up with adult and/or child tables and chairs.